1757 - French invasion of Hanover – French advance in Westphalia

 On July 11

-- D'Armentières moved one of his bridge downstream to Höxter.
+- D'Armentières moved one of his bridges downstream to Höxter.

 - The Duc d'Orléans reached Höxter with the rest of his corps.